NelushGayashan/gym_management_system/README.md

 ## Contributing

-We welcome contributions to enhance the Gym Management System!
-If you have suggestions or find bugs, please create an issue or submit a pull request.
+Contributions to enhance the Gym Management System are welcome!
+Please create an issue or submit a pull request if you have suggestions or find any bugs.

 ## License